bento-platform/bento/README.md

 This will clone the `bento_web` repository into `./repos/web` if necessary, and start it in development mode, which means on-the-fly Webpack building will be available.

+⚠️ **Warning for local dev** ⚠️

+In local mode, be sure to navigate to the cloned repository `./repos/web/` (or any other service repo you want to work on localy), and checkout on the PR branch from which the dev Docker image was built.

+You can find the default image tag variables in `./etc/bento.env` and overwrite them in `local.env`, look for the pattern `BENTOV2_(service name)_VERSION`.

+The version tags correspond to the PR **number** (not its name), e.g. `BENTOV2_WEB_VERSION=pr-216` indicates that the image was built from PR #216 in bento_web.

 #### Migrating the repository from v2.10 and prior